47-1011.03 - Solar Energy Installation Managers

 - Prepare solar installation project proposals, quotes, budgets, or schedules.

-- Provide technical assistance to installers, technicians, or other solar professionals in areas such as solar electric systems, solar thermal systems, electrical systems, and mechanical systems.
+- Provide technical assistance to installers, technicians, or other solar professionals in areas such as solar electric systems, solar thermal systems, electrical systems, or mechanical systems.

 - Purchase or rent equipment for solar energy system installation.